cheronodaisy/contract-advisor-rag/README.md

 ## Makefile

-- **Makefile:** Automates common tasks such as installing dependencies, building Docker images, and deploying containers.
+- **Makefile:** Automates dependency installation, building Docker images, and deploying containers.
 Use `make` commands to streamline the development workflow.

-## Documentation

-- **README:** This file includes instructions for setting up the development environment, running the project, and utilizing the implemented tools.